CPJKU/dcase_task2/docs/index.md

 Once the initial model is trained it is used to predict the labels of its respective unseen validation examples.
 However, in contrast to the model selection we now only predict on the unverified observations.
-In particular, we draw *K* random 384 frame excerpts of the original 3000 frame spectrograms and compute the average of the individual *K* posterior class distributions where we set *K=25* in practice.
+In particular, we draw *K* random 384 frame excerpts of the original 3000 frame spectrograms of the audio clip to verify and compute the average of the individual *K* posterior class distributions where we set *K=25* in practice.

 We then proceed by considering unverified examples as correctly annotated if:
 1. The provided unverified label matches the label predicted by the average of the individual posterior distributions.
 2. The average of the target class posteriors exceeds 0.95.
-3. A maximum of 40 self-verified examples per class is not yet exceeded.
+3. A maximum count of 40 self-verified examples per class is not yet reached.

 The intuition behind this approach is that especially for the unverified training examples multiple different classes might be present in a single audio recording.
-Still it is tagged with a single and hence unreliable label.
+Still it is annotated with a single and hence unreliable label.
 When predicting on multiple random sub-excerpts of the recording this should be revealed by exhibiting a low average posterior probability for the provided target class label.
 The last condition for self-verification is introduced as some classes have very few examples